Last Updated on January 6th, 2020

 The microorganism most clearly identified with acne is a species of bacteria known as Propionibacterium acnes.
 Most inflamed blemishes (pimples, papules, nodules, and cysts) are infected with Propionibacterium acnes.
 The bacteria themselves, however, don’t cause the inflammation and irritation we associated with acne.
 Redness, swelling, itching, and pain are actually caused by the immune system’s reaction to these bacteria.
 The germs are capable of releasing “decoy” chemicals known as chemotaxins that can redirect inflammation away from bacteria and to healthy skin.

 Malassezia is a group of yeasts that can grow on the skin.
 Usually, microorganisms in this group don’t cause skin problems unless they grow in large numbers deep inside pores, and they usually don’t penetrate pores at all.
-If these yeasts do grow inside a pore, they feed on sebum2.
-This natural oil made by the skin contains fatty acids that lubricate the skin.
-The yeasts break down these useful fatty acids into other kinds of fatty acids that can irritate the skin.
+If these yeasts do grow inside a pore, however, they cause a condition known as fungal acne.
+Fungal acne is typically itchy and the “pimples” it creates are usually very uniform.
+Unlike acne vulgaris, which involves all kinds of acne of different shapes and sizes, fungal acne tends to produce lesions that are very similar in size and shape.

 Malassezia can grow anywhere on the body, but they are more common on the forehead and chest than they are on the sides of the face.
 They usually don’t grow on the cheeks at all.
 Acne, as you probably know, is more common on the cheeks of the face than it is on the forehead and chest.
 And yeast may be the reason.

-The Korean researchers mentioned earlier3 in this post discovered that yeast and acne bacteria usually don’t coexist in the same pore.
-Malassezia seems to displace Propionibacterium acnes so that pimples do not form.
+Korean researchers have found that yeast and acne bacteria usually don’t coexist in the same pore.
+Malassezia seems to displace P. acnes so that pimples do not form.
 Killing all the microorganisms on your face may kill some of the microbes that keep acne bacteria from taking over a pore.